 The process of soil aeration provides air supply underground by moving O2 and CO2 between the earth pores and the atmosphere.
 It helps avoid oxygen starvation in crops and reduce harmful carbon dioxide levels in the subsurface air if they rise too high.

-What role does soil aeration play in root health?
 Plant roots require atmospheric oxygen to respire and release energy for their needs from the glucose-oxygen reaction.
 In poorly aerated earths, roots are deprived of oxygen and fade because they can’t breathe properly.
 However, roots are essential to absorb nutrients and water, so the plant eventually dies.
 The impact of aeration on soil is not limited to crop growth.
 Soil aeration is necessary for aerobic earth-dwelling microorganisms and sufficient oxidation.

 To ensure proper aeration of soil, it is critical to outline what affects it.
 Thus, farmers understand how to implement it and mitigate negative consequences.
 The factors affecting soil aeration include: